IIT Madras researchers develop motion planning algorithms that can think like humans | Science-Environment

 - India

+These approaches have been found to yield superior results compared to many of the existing seminal and state-of-the-art motion planning algorithms.

-Because of its novel calculation of 'safe' region, it provides a crucial advance during time-sensitive planning scenarios arising in applications like self-driving cars, disaster response, ISR operations, aerial drone delivery and planetary exploration, among others, the team claimed.
+Because of its novel calculation of ''safe'' region, it provides a crucial advance during time-sensitive planning scenarios arising in applications like self-driving cars, disaster response, ISR operations, aerial drone delivery and planetary exploration, among others, the team claimed.
+Unmanned Aerial Vehicles (UAVs) are often deployed to survey affected regions and scan debris for search and rescue missions.
+Since in such applications, UAV paths need to be planned in advance in a time-critical manner, these algorithms can play a key role, they said.
 The research led by Satadal Ghosh, Assistant Professor, Department of Aerospace Engineering, IIT Madras, has published several research papers in internationally reputed peer-reviewed journals like AIAA Journal of Guidance, Control, and Dynamics, and IEEE Control Systems Letters, and top-tier conferences like IEEE Conference on Decision and Control (CDC), American Control Conference (ACC) and AIAA SciTech.

+The researchers are further planning to implement these algorithms on unmanned aerial and ground vehicles in the near future.

-''In dynamic environments, where knowledge of the environment is limited to information from on-board sensors or when mission commands intervene in the movement of vehicles because of dynamically evolving mission-critical requirements, for example Intelligence, Surveillance and Reconnaissance (ISR) operations or planetary exploration using rovers, etc, frequent time-critical re-planning of motion is usually called for. ''Even in such cases also, our present study suggests that on-the-go motion planning becomes significantly easier by our GSE-based algorithms because of the unique nature of the visible regions calculated by these algorithms at different points in the environment,'' Ghosh said.
+''In dynamic environments, where knowledge of the environment is limited to information from on-board sensors or when mission commands intervene in the movement of vehicles because of dynamically evolving mission-critical requirements, for example intelligence, surveillance and reconnaissance (ISR) operations or planetary exploration using rovers, frequent time-critical re-planning of motion is usually called for,'' Ghosh said. ''Even in such cases also, our present study suggests that on-the-go motion planning becomes significantly easier by our GSE-based algorithms because of the unique nature of the visible regions calculated by these algorithms at different points in the environment,'' Ghosh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)